Skip to main content

 1 mentions Positive Neutral Negative

-Users appreciate that character development is meaningful and avoids feeling like an endless grind.
+The character development is well-paced and avoids feeling like an endless grind, providing a balanced and engaging progression.

 Skip Critic Reviews